Chief Information Officer

 Related functions

-Other C-suite practices you may want to compare with the CIO mandate.
+Other C-suite practices you may want to compare with the Chief Information Officer mandate.

 All functions